 As mentioned, mixing the amount I did was relatively expensive.
 If I had other utxo’s which I could have safely merged I could have mixed 0.1 BTC in the 0.01 BTC pool and paid significantly lower % fee.

 I was actually not at my computer when I solved this, so I used an online brainwallet website.
 I wouldn’t use this for bitcoin I own, but as it wasn’t my bitcoin at risk I figured it was better than nothing.
 I wasn’t satisfied with this so after I got to my computer I ran through the steps above, which are more secure.

 Also - I didn’t immediately realise the names of the products were the key.
 I searched for

 System Shock and discovered a video game of the same name which had a cyberpunk asthetic.
 I found the image below when looking at images of the game, this is a character named

 It looked very similar to the centre puzzle image.
 Next, I shared the image in a telegram chat and [REDACTED] pointed out that the name was the same as a product for sale on the coldbit website.
-Looking through the other products and realised that each product was named after a character from the game.
+Looking through the other products and realized that each product was named after a character from the game.
 At that point I knew that it would be come combination of the names, so tried them in order from left to right - Fortunately this was correct.